Diagnosis and Symptoms of Melanoma

 Melanoma Diagnosis

-Your doctor will arrive at your diagnosis following a physical exam and a biopsy.
+Your doctor will determine make your diagnosis after a physical exam and a biopsy.
 A biopsy is when your doctor takes cells or tissues to view under a microscope.1

-A physical exam includes collecting your health history and examination of your skin to look for signs of melanoma.
+During the physical exam, your doctor will ask you about your health history and look at your skin for signs of melanoma.
 If your doctor finds something of concern, he may take a sample of your skin for testing (a biopsy).
 By looking at the cells under a microscope, doctors can tell if it is cancer.
 If the mole or lesion is cancer, other tests may be done to check for gene changes in the cancer.1 Information from the biopsy can help doctors decide how to treat the cancer.4

 Your doctor can tell you more about these, which one they will perform, and why.